Help us achieve our goals:

 The presence of pollen beetles in flowers should be tolerated while they are in the garden.
 Cut flowers can be made relatively beetle-free by shaking or tapping them out of the blooms.
 Where this is not possible, place the cut blooms in a vase or bucket and put it in a shed or garage near an open door or window for a few hours during the day.
 The beetles will be attracted to the brighter light coming from outside and will leave the blooms.
 On a small scale it should be possible to prevent beetles getting into some show blooms, such as roses, by enclosing the flowers in bags made from a fine meshed material such as nylon tights or muslin.
 This needs to be in place when the flowers are still in tight bud.
 Growers of sweet peas and other flowers for exhibition purposes sometimes erect tents of insect proof mesh.

-Insecticides cannot be used to control pollen beetles as it is likely that other flower visitors, such as bees, butterflies and other pollinating insects, will also be killed.
+Insecticides cannot be used to control pollen beetles as it is likely that other flower visitors, such as bees, butterflies and other pollinating insects, are likely to be harmed.

-Pollen beetles overwinter as adults that hide away in sheltered places.
-They emerge in spring and can often be found in narcissus flowers at that time.
+Pollen beetles overwinter as adults in sheltered places.
+They emerge in spring and can often be found in Narcissus (daffodil) flowers at that time.
 The females lay eggs in the flower buds of suitable host plants, which are various wild flowers and some agricultural crops, such as oil seed rape and other brassicas grown for seed.
 No garden flowers or vegetables are damaged in this way.
 When the larvae have completed their feeding inside flower buds, they go into the soil to pupate.
 Adult beetles emerge in July-August and seek out flowers where they feed on pollen.

 Alder leaf beetle Asparagus beetleBlue mint beetle Broad been seed beetle Citrus and Asian longhorn beetles Cut flowers: cutting and conditioningCut flowers: growing and selectingFlea beetles on brassicas and allied plantsFigwort weevils Fuchsia flea beetle Ground beetles and rove beetlesLily beetle Protect your garden RHS Perfect for PollinatorsRaspberry beetle Rosemary beetle Viburnum beetle Vine weevil Waterlily pests Willow leaf beetles